maxpou/maxpou.fr/content/posts/2020/2020-02-04-what-makes-a-good-test/index.md

 expect(spy.mock.calls[0][0]).toBe(true)
 ```

-## #9 - Automate everything
+## #9 - Always green

 ![Bender kill all human](./kill-all-humans.jpg)

 *I remember when I joined a company a few years ago.
 On Day One, I couldn't start the application.
-After investigations, it turns out someone forgot a `;` in a SQL file and pushed it to master.
+After investigations, it turns out someone had forgotten a `;` in a SQL file and pushed it to master.
 The application was broken because of a god damn semicolon.
 With basic tooling, those kinds of problems should never happen.*

 If you ask a dev to run the run manually the test before opening a pull request, it's not gonna work.
 Humans are fallible.
 Plus, this is a dumb job.
 Better delegate this job to a robot, they are cheap and never lie.
+Automated jobs will ensure your tests are always green.

 Because I don't even trust myself, all of my side projects have CI enabled by default.
 The only way for me to merge my own code is [to open a pull request and get a green build](https://github.com/maxpou/gatsby-starter-morning-dew/pulls?q=is%3Apr+is%3Aclosed).